TISUnion/PrimeBackup/docs/chunking/index.md

 !!! note "Beta"

-    File chunking is a beta feature
+    File chunking is a beta feature.
-    The overall functionality is usable, but specifications and behavior may change in future releases Note that `fixed_auto` is in alpha status; see the [Fixed-Size Chunking](chunking_fixed.md) page for details
+    The overall functionality is usable, but specifications and behavior may change in future releases.
+    Note that `fixed_auto` is in alpha status; see the [Fixed-Size Chunking](chunking_fixed.md) page for details

 ## What File Chunking Is